Subsections of Deploy services

 NeuroBagel comprises a set of services that run on local ports that are routed to the respective containers.

-Here we use caddy as a reverse proxy to expose the necessary services via https
+Here we use caddy as a reverse proxy to expose the necessary services via https at their canonical locations.

 A matching DNS setup must be configured separately.